 Just because he slips on the tux, doesn’t mean it’s photo-ready.
 There are ins and outs of the wearing that need to be perfected and fitted before he’s ready at the end of the aisle.
 Check out our quick list of do’s and don’ts and familiarize yourself with the etiquette behind the groom’s tuxedo-wearing.

-- Do go with a white shirt.
-Picking out a color here isn’t rocket science, always go with white.
+Do go with a white shirt.
+Picking out color here isn’t rocket science, always go with white.